Mosquitoes may be tiny, but getting bitten by some of them can wreak havoc to our health.

 - Muscle pain

 While there are limited vaccines and cures for some of the more critical mosquito-borne diseases today, taking steps to protect yourself from mosquito bites is a crucial step to stay healthy.
-Simple tips such as applying insect repellent when you are outdoors, and wear loose, light-coloured clothing can deter mosquitoes from biting.
-It is equally important to ensure that your home does not become a mosquito breeding ground, by removing any accumulation of stagnant water puddles in places such as flower pots and clogged water pipes.
+Simple actions such as applying insect repellent when you are outdoors and regularly clearing away stagnant water in your home can help to decrease the risk of falling ill from mosquito-borne diseases.